Catholic University of America: Campus ministry and religious life

 84% of undergraduates and 59% of graduate students self-identify as Catholic.
-The campus ministry has two groups of student ministers: the "resident ministers" who live in residence halls and focus primarily on upperclassmen and the "house members", who focus on freshmen.
+The campus ministry has two groups of student ministers: the resident ministers, who live in residence halls and focus primarily on upperclassmen, and the house members, who focus on first year freshmen.

 The Friday Night Planning Committee works with the house members to plan activities for Friday nights that are alcohol-free.
 Campus ministry also coordinates university liturgies, plans and runs retreats, and operates the online Prayernet.

 Athletics

-Catholic (CUA) athletic teams are called the Cardinals.
+Catholic University of America's athletic teams are the Catholic University Cardinals.
 The university is a member of the Division III of the National Collegiate Athletic Association (NCAA), primarily competing in the Landmark Conference for most of its sports since the 2007–08 academic year.
-They are also associate members of the New England Women's and Men's Athletic Conference for football, and the Mid-Atlantic Rowing Conference for rowing.
+They are associate members of the Mid-Atlantic Rowing Conference for rowing.
 The team colors are red (PMS 1805) and black.
 The first recorded football game was played against Mount Saint Mary's College on November 28, 1895, but records indicate earlier track and field events.

 The university beat the University of Mississippi at the second Orange Bowl in 1936, 20–19.
 They also tied the Arizona State Teachers College at Tempe (now Arizona State University) in the 1940 Sun Bowl.
 The basketball Cardinals played in the 1944 NCAA basketball tournament, finishing as the Eastern Fourth Place team in the eight-team era of the tournament.
 They lost to runner-up Dartmouth College 63-38 in the regional semifinals, and Temple University 55-35 in the regional consolation game.

 CUA competes in 25 NCAA Division III intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, lacrosse, rowing, soccer, swimming & diving, tennis and track & field (indoor and outdoor); while women's sports include basketball, cross country, field hockey, golf, lacrosse, rowing, soccer, softball, swimming & diving, tennis, track & field (indoor and outdoor) and volleyball.

 Non-varsity sports

-Students field club teams in sports including cheerleading, ice hockey, rugby, sailing and lacrosse.
+Students field club teams in sports including cheerleading, ice hockey, rugby, sailing, and lacrosse.